aquasecurity/harbor-scanner-trivy/README.md

 # Harbor Scanner Adapter for Trivy

-The Harbor [Scanner Adapter][image-vulnerability-scanning-proposal] for [Trivy][trivy-url] is a service that translates the [Harbor][harbor-url] scanning API into Trivy commands and allows Harbor to use Trivy for providing vulnerability reports on images stored in Harbor registry as part of its vulnerability scan feature.
+The Harbor [Scanner Adapter][image-vulnerability-scanning-proposal] for [Trivy][trivy] is a service that translates the [Harbor][harbor] scanning API into Trivy commands and allows Harbor to use Trivy for providing vulnerability reports on images stored in Harbor registry as part of its vulnerability scan feature.

 ## TOC